 The scenic route to Bath takes just under an hour from Stonehenge.
 We’ll drive through some quintessential English villages and take the back roads to give you a taste of real rural England.
 You will get some fantastic views.
 Your guide will point out traditional English houses and talk about English country life.

-After lunch we’ll offer an optional guided walking tour of Bath, focussing on the history and highlights of the city, and the different incarnations of the baths through the ages - from the Celts, the Romans, the Georgians to the present day.
-You’ll have some free time to explore the city that inspired Dickens and Jane Austen at your leisure before a driving tour on our route out to show you Bath’s finest streets - the Royal Crescent and the Circus.
+After lunch your guide will offer you an optional guided walking tour of Bath, focusing on the history and highlights of the city, and the different incarnations of the baths through the ages - from the Celts, the Romans, the Georgians to the present day.
+You’ll have some free time to explore the city that inspired Charles Dickens and Jane Austen at your leisure before a driving tour on our route out to show you Bath’s finest streets including the best of all - The Royal Crescent.

 It would be such a shame to come all this way and miss out on seeing some of the wonderful sights on offer between Bath and London.
 Heading back to London, via a few scenic back roads, we will stop at a secret place of your guide’s choice - we can’t tell you where, but we are certain you’ll LOVE it.